ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely.
 Some of the storms could be severe.
 Partly sunny.
 High near 71, with temperatures falling
          to around 68 in the afternoon.
-South wind 14 to 17 mph, with gusts as high as 28 mph.
+South wind around 16 mph, with gusts as high as 28 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">